EMGuyant/powerbi-dax-functions-series/README.md

 4) **Text Functions:** Unlock the power of DAX Text Function!
 Dive into techniques that help transform your textual data into actionable insights seamlessly.

     📰 Blog Post: [Mastering DAX Text Expressions: Making Sense of Your Data One String at a Time](https://ethanguyant.com/blog/2023-08-14-text-functions/)

+   This post can also be found on [Medium](https://medium.com/microsoft-power-bi/mastering-dax-text-expressions-making-sense-of-your-data-one-string-at-a-time-da3e7f7075f2)

 ## 🚀 Getting Started